 Where and When to Empty an RV Composting Toilet

-You're all too familiar with how to find dump stations, but how do you know where and when to empty an RV composting toilet when travelling?
+You're all too familiar with how to find dump stations, but how do you know where and when to empty an RV composting toilet when traveling?
 Can your bagged solids be thrown into any trash receptacle?
 What about when your liquid container is full?

 We've got the answers to your questions (spoiler alert: it's not as complicated as you might think!), so read on to learn all the tips on emptying your composting toilet stress-free.